ncatlab/nlab-content/pages/7/9/2/5/5297/content.md

 Hence the inclusion $Map M \to M$ is the "universal" proarrow equipment that can be constructed with a given bicategory $M$ as its bicategory of proarrows.
 More precisely, there is a forgetful functor from $Equip$ to $Bicat$ which remembers only the bicategory $M$ of proarrows, and the assignment of $M$ to $Map M \to M$ is its right adjoint.

-+--{: .query}
-[[Mike Shulman]]: This is obviously morally true, but I can't be bothered right now to check which 1-, 2-, or 3-categories of equipments and bicategories one has to use to make it precisely correct.
-=--

 A lot of work in bicategories that makes use of maps can easily be reformulated in a proarrow equipment.
 One advantage of proarrow equipments over bicategories of maps is they can distinguish between a category and its Cauchy completion (as objects of [[Prof]]).

 ## See also